Abstract-Dael/rock-bottom-privacy/README.md

     <p>We may disclose your information when required to:</p>
     <ul>
         <li>Comply with legal obligations, court orders, or government requests</li>
-        <li>Protect the rights, safety, and property of Rock Bottom, our users, or others</li>
+        <li>Protect the rights, safety, and property of Rock Bottom - Reset Your Life, our users, or others</li>
         <li>Investigate and prevent fraud, security issues, or technical problems</li>
         <li>Enforce our Terms and Conditions</li>
     </ul>